Nikolaus Creutzburg: Early life

 Creutzburg was born in Posen as the son of a landowner and grew up in Thuringia from 1902 onwards.
 There he attended the humanistic gymnasium in Jena, where he graduated in 1912.
-From 1912 until the outbreak of the World War I Creutzburg studied geography at the University of Munich, mainly under Erich Dagobert von Drygalski; he was enrolled at the University of Vienna for one semester.
+From 1912 until the outbreak of the World War I Creutzburg studied geography at the Ludwig-Maximilians-Universität München, mainly under Erich Dagobert von Drygalski; he was enrolled at the University of Vienna for one semester.
 Other teachers in Munich were the Alpine geologist August Rothpletz and the paleontologist Ferdinand Broili.
 In 1920 Creutzburg received his doctorate with the thesis Die Formen der Eiszeit im Ankogelgebiet.
 From 1922 he was an assistant to Ludwig Mecking (1879–1952) at the University of Münster, where he habilitated in 1924 with a ground-breaking thesis on Standortfragen der Industrie des Thüringer Waldes.
 In this work, he explored new possibilities for the cartographic representation of the facts and development of industrial location issues.